mrtnrdl/mrtnrdl.github.io/_posts/2019-09-17-switching-to-tmux.md

 run -b '~/.tmux/plugins/tpm/tpm'
 ```

 This offers me (so far) everything i need.
-From `vim`-like copy and pasting to preserving my opened panes, the status-line and the shortcuts that are deeply ingrained in my muscle-memory.
+From `vim`-like copy and pasting (as found [in this blog post](https://www.rushiagr.com/blog/2016/06/16/everything-you-need-to-know-about-tmux-copy-pasting-ubuntu/)) to preserving my opened panes, the status-line and the shortcuts that are deeply ingrained in my muscle-memory.